 Which means there are two ways to compute the conjunction.
 If you have p(A), you multiply by the conditional probability p(B|A).
 Or you can do it the other way around; if you know p(B), you multiply by p(A|B).
 Either way you should get the same thing.

-And that’s Bayes’s Theorem!
-It doesn’t look like much, but it is a surprisingly powerful idea.
+And that’s Bayes’s theorem!
+It might not look like much, but it turns out to be surprisingly powerful.

 The term on the left is what we want: the probability of Bowl 1, given that we chose a vanilla cookie.
 The terms on the right are: